 - 4 Arbol peppers stems removed**

 - Salt to taste

-1. Wash potatoes and place in large stock pot.
+- Wash potatoes and place them in a large stockpot.
 Add one cup of water and cover the pot tightly.
-If the potatoes are too big, cut in half or into bite-size pieces.
-Turn heat to medium low and cook for about 25-30 minutes.
+If the potatoes are too big, cut them in half or into bite-size pieces.
+Turn heat to medium-low and cook for about 25-30 minutes.
 Check from time to time to prevent the potatoes from over-cooking.
 Cook until potatoes are tender and a paring knife can be inserted easily.

-3. Once the potatoes are cooked, drain all excess liquid and return pot to medium heat.
-Drizzle the other 2 tablespoons of oil over the potatoes and turn the heat to medium high.
+- Once the potatoes are cooked, drain all excess liquid and return the pot to medium heat.
+Drizzle the other 2 tablespoons of oil over the potatoes and turn the heat to medium-high.
 This step will add a little bit of crispiness to the potatoes.
 After 2 minutes, stir in the dressing and toss well.
 Just before serving, garnish with chopped cilantro.